 “I have fought a good fight; I have finished my course; I have kept the faith.”
 2 Timothy 4:7

-Serving in church has always been a part of his life.
-Sidney was an “Honorable” and “Faithful” member of the Faith Seventh Day Adventist Church in Cambridge, Maryland and First Seventh Day Church, Millsboro, Delaware.
-Sidney was an active member of the Women’s Ministries and Community Services organizations.
-She served as Usher, Deacon for many years until his health declined.
+Serving in church has always been a part of her life.
+Rosie was an “Honorable” and “Faithful” member of the Faith Seventh Day Adventist Church in Cambridge, Maryland.
+Rosie was an active member of the Women’s Ministries and Community Services organizations.
+She served as Usher, Prayer Warrior and Head Deaconess for many years until her health declined.
 She also helped with hospitality and supported the youth in various activities, including camping out with the Pathfinders.
-He and his wife were faithful in attendance at prayer and Bible study; for some time travelling from Millsboro in rain, sleet, or snow.
-Very little would keep him and his wife from coming to Cambridge for services.
-His favorite Bible scripture was John 11:35, “Jesus Wept.”
+She, along with her sisters and brother were faithful in attendance at prayer and Bible study.
+Her favorite Bible scripture was Psalms 84:10.